Keparoo/tapntable-backend/README.md

 Users that don't create orders (cooks for instance) only punch in and out.
 Their user role would inform the front-end and they would only be shown clock-in and clock-out pages.

 Usually a manager/owner accesses the system from an office computer (usually for viewing/printing reports, adding/editing menu items, adding/editing users etc) in addition to logging into the server/bartender terminals as needed.

+This app will differentiate between **logging in** and **identification**.

+* Authentication is handled by logging in: username and password generating a token which is used in queries to authenticate to the database.
+* Identification is handled by entering a user's pin.
+This simply identifies which user is using a device.
+(This does not authenticate with the backend.
+This is a front-end only identification)

 Each terminal must be logged into once a day with username and password.
 This will set a token which expires in 23 hours.
 Employees using the terminals will be identified by their pin to determine what they see and can do on a terminal.
 The token that was set (probably by a manger) will be the token used for all db queries from that terminal.
 In practice, a manager could refresh the tokens when performing the nightly "close-day" functions so that the terminals are ready to go in the morning without the need of the manager to be there.